FrankHJCuypers/gaai/README.md

 In theory all these fields are configurable and can be changed.
 *Gaai* only allows to change the fields marked with ![edit outline](docs/images/mdi--edit-outline.png).
-For the fields "Safe" and "Network Type" *Gaai* does not implement the option to change the values, as it probably not wise to change these values if you don't know what you are doing.
+For the fields "Safe" and "Network Type" *Gaai* does not implement the option to change the values, as it is probably not wise to change these values if you don't know what you are doing.
 Changing the values of "Min Device" and "iCapacity" is also not supported by *Gaai*;
 it is insufficiently clear what they are and if it is safe to change them.